 Nothing in life is perfect.
 We are torn apart, scared by our pasts, but our strength and courage to let go and overcome allows us to become.

 Inspired by the structures that surround our everyday lives and the choices we make.
 Yet, it is these choices that we develop our own structures.
 The forest green represents the Earth.
 The gold trim represents our successes as we live our chosen paths.
 The burgundy, lastly, represents love and loss.- 12/14

 "Pulse.
 Heartbeat.
 Rhythm.
 Flow.
 These words describe the moments of creative energy that spark inspiration turning an idea into form.
 From a thought to a thread, from a concept to a cloth, we pull from our imaginations to create tangible objects.
 Through skill, time, patience and intuition, we tap into the vitality of making; of creatingthe flow, the rhythm, the heartbeat, the pulse."
 Pulse Statement - May 9th 2015

 Threads is the student Creative Direction team through the School of Human Ecology at University of Wisconsin-Madison to put on a Fashion Show to showcase students designs in the Textile and Fashion Design program.
 Throughout this event, I had the opportunity to take on the lead role for the Graphic Design team and Creative Direction.
 I managed and created all graphics needed for PR and the day of the show.
-During performance day I worked with ticketing and sales to manage the outside performance space for our visual displays.
-I made sure that hospitality was in check and filled in where needed to enhance the overall show experience.
+During performance day I lead in creating an experience for our guests outside the performance space by working with ticketing and sales.
+I curated an environment of positive hospitality and acted efficiently where needed to enhance the overall show experience.

 Designs by Daisy Lopez Designs, Emily Sugars and pieces selected from Studio Quest Boutique were debuted along with beer, wine and hors d'oeuvres donated by local Madison restaurants.